mbed-ce/mbed-ce-dot-dev/docs/mcu-info/LPC17xx.md

 _Note: Confusingly, the Mbed LPC1768 dev board is also called the LPC1768.
 This seems to be an early naming standard that was later dropped.
 On this page I'll say "the dev board" when I specifically mean the Mbed LPC1768 PCB; otherwise I mean the microcontroller itself._

-Mbed also supports the official NXP dev board for the LPC17xx series of micros, the [LPCXpresso LPC1769](https://www.nxp.com/part/OM13085) (OM13085UL).
+Mbed also supports the official NXP dev board for the LPC17xx series of micros, the [LPCXpresso LPC1769](https://www.nxp.com/part/OM13085) (OM13085UL), via the `LPCXPRESSO_LPC1769` Mbed target.
 This board is similar to the Mbed LPC1768 in terms of features (includes an Ethernet PHY and a debug interface onboard), and it even has a compatible pin layout.

 ## Feature Overview
 | CPU | Flash/Code Memory | RAM | Communication Peripherals | Other Features |